Iskream23/defold-space-invaders-clone/README.md

 ## Installation and usage

 Just download the Defold game engine and open the game.project file.
-You'll need to install Rendercam (https://github.com/rgrams/rendercam) in your project by adding it as a library dependency.

 ## Contributing